imEag/TalentuTechnicaltest/README.md

-# Moviefy
+# table Manager

-talentu Table Manager is an application for user managment with a responsive table.
+Table Manager is an application for user managment with a responsive table.

 ## Features